LILINOpenGitHub/LILIN-AI-Engine/README.md

 # Setup

-### Raspberry Pi
+### AI Engine
-* Install paho-mqtt
+* Install LILIN AI Engine
-* Copy and paste my Python code
+* Get a license key at https://www.ddnsipcam.com
-* Run the Python code as
+* Copy & paste the license key by clicking on ? button.

-sudo python app.py
+* Run AiEngine.exe

 ### The NVR
 * Make sure that the NVR is within the same subnet as your Raspberry Pi.